Panshul-Jindal/Scribbler-Hackaton/README.md

       </li>
       <li>
         Use voice commands like "Jarvis, Open Wikipedia", "Jarvis, What's the time?" and "Jarvis, Play Believer". </br>
-        Remember to use "Jarvis" before any command you give!
+        Remember to use "Jarvis" before any command you give! </br>
+        Also, make sure to give your command within 4 seconds.
       </li>
       <li>
         Click the Capture button to start the video stream.